Skip to navigation

 The donkeys of Annapurna

-Initially I was less concerned with getting AMS1 and more worried about an old friend.
-On the fourth day into the trek I felt a familiar stirring in my stomach, got those old eggy-belch blues, and realised that good old giardia had come back.
+During the early stages of the Circuit, I was less concerned with getting AMS and more worried about an old friend.
+On the fourth day into the trek I felt a familiar stirring in my stomach and soon had the eggy-belch blues, and I realised that the giardia I'd first picked up in Puri had come back.
+Again.

 A path winding past a tree